Table of contents of the article:

 The difference is only in the fact that 16 cores on AWS you pay 1000 euros per month, against 100 euros for a dedicated server.
 So why burn budget unnecessarily?

-Our systems service that we offer in managedserver.it is to drive your infrastructures, exactly as if we were F1 drivers able to drive your cars, whether they are on a virtualized economic environment (VPS), whether they are on Dedicated Servers physical (bare metal) be they on virtualized instances on the Cloud on services such as DigitalOcean, Linode, Amazon AWS, Google Cloud, Microsoft Azure and equivalents.
+Our systems service that we offer in managedserver.it is to drive your infrastructures, exactly as if we were F1 drivers able to drive your cars, whether they are on a virtualized economic environment (VPS), whether they are on Dedicated Servers physical (bare metal) be they on virtualized instances on Cloud services such as DigitalOcean, Linode, Amazon AWS, Google Cloud, Microsoft Azure and equivalents.

 How are things?